Binger Hermann

 Many locators looking for a cure had to wait until August 8, 1904, when Paragraph 147 of the Mining Circular was revised under the authority of the Act of April 28, 1904.

 In 1904, Herman was also caught up in the Oregon land fraud scandal and brought to trial for alleged land fraud.
 The jury failed to agree and Hermann was never retried.
 Hermann was posthumously exonerated by the administration of Franklin D. Roosevelt.

 Early life

 Hermann was born the eldest of eleven children in Lonaconing, Maryland, in 1843 to immigrant parents: Henry Hermann, a German-born physician, and Elizabeth Hopkins, an English immigrant.
-He graduated from the Independent Academy (later called Irving College) in Baltimore.
+He graduated from the Independent Academy (later called Irving College) in Manchester, Maryland.

 Baltimore Colony

 In the late 1850s, a group of Baltimore citizens, including Hermann's father, began to make plans to start a new life in the Oregon Territory.
 Dr. Hermann and his son met with Oregon's territorial delegate Joseph Lane to obtain letters addressed to prominent people already in Oregon who would assist the settlers.
 The younger Hermann wrote in his diary that he was fascinated by the politics and politicians his father brought him in contact with during that trip.

 In April 1859, led by Dr. Hermann, seven families and several single men, known as the Baltimore Colony, left to build a new life in Oregon's Coquille Valley.
 The Hermanns chose a homestead on the South Fork of the Coquille River where Broadbent is now located, growing tobacco, sugar beets, flax seed, and raising honeybees.
 As Dr. Hermann found out information on Oregon's resources, he wrote articles for East Coast newspapers to inform other interested settlers.

 Shortly after arriving, Binger Hermann nearly drowned trying to save a drowning child, before being saved himself by his father.
 He also witnessed a man accidentally shoot himself.
 Hermann later wrote in The Story of a Busy Life: "Discouraging as the accidents were, they only tended the more to inspire each one with new zeal and more determination to face the future."

 Hermann would eventually open the first school in the Coquille Valley in 1860, and also taught in Yoncalla and in Canyonville.